 Determine how hands-on you can be

 Investments can consume too much or too little of your time as you chose.
-If you would like to be hands-on and enjoy your investment decision making, consider buying individual shares.
+If you would like to be hands-on and enjoy your investment decision making, consider buying individual shares — especially if they offer high dividends.
 However, ensure that you understand the risks.

 If you lack the time or inclination to be hands-on, or only have a small amount of money for investing, a good choice is investment funds such as Exchange Traded Funds, Open-Ended Investment Companies (OEICs), and unit trusts.
 These pool your money with that of many other investors and use it to purchase a broad range of investments